The importance of survival skills in colonial America

 chuck wagon

-The United States started as a single British colony called Jamestown, a tiny settlement founded in 1607 along the banks of the James river in what is now known as Virginia.
-At the beginning, the population of this new colony was entirely English, with Irish and Welsh settlers moving over in the following years.
-It didn’t take long for Europe to flood its people into this new land to explore it for riches and start a new lives, but because the native Americans lived very differently than the Europeans, it made it exceptionally difficult to travel across.
-The natives didn’t build cities, wells or roads like the Europeans were used to, and this led to a complete lack of support or set places to get fresh supplies from while out exploring, forcing people who wanted to explore this new land to become very capable when it came to survival skills.
+The United States started as a single British colony called Jamestown, a tiny settlement founded in 1607 along the banks of the James River in what is now known as Virginia.
+In the beginning, the population of this new colony was entirely English, with Irish and Welsh settlers moving over in the following years.
+It didn’t take long for Europe to flood its people into this new land to explore it for riches and start new lives, but because the native Americans lived very differently than the Europeans, it made it exceptionally difficult to travel across.
+The natives didn’t build cities, wells, or roads like the Europeans were used to, and this led to a complete lack of support or set places to get fresh supplies from while out exploring, forcing people who wanted to explore this new land to become very capable when it came to survival skills.
 One of the jobs people wouldn’t usually associate with survival skills is that of a gold prospector, the person tasked with finding large deposits of gold to later come back and mine.

 The risks of being a Gold Prospector

 When people first arrived on the continent they quickly found out that the native population had no need for gold, and simply left it where it was.
-Huge nuggets were found laying on the surface and the most obvious veins were quickly mined dry, but the huge and sudden rush of gold appearing caused thousands of people to try their luck at finding some.
+Huge nuggets were found lying on the surface and the most obvious veins were quickly mined dry, but the huge and sudden rush of gold appearing caused thousands of people to try their luck at finding some.
 All the land around the settlements was owned, so if you wanted to get rich by finding gold that no one already had mineral rights to, this meant going out into the wilderness to find some.

 Prospectors would sometimes spend months hiking around the wilderness to find that special high-yielding gold deposit, but when no one knows where you are and wouldn’t come looking for you anyway, any kind of serious injury is basically a death sentence.
 All food would have to be taken along from the start but because most of the journey would take place around hills and mountains, this meant carrying it all by foot leading to a very limited carry capacity.
 It wouldn’t take long before a prospector would have to rely on hunting and gathering, with something as small as a rifle malfunction soon turning into starvation.